weynandk/info_threefold/src/docs/whitepapers/true_decentralized_internet_system/true_decentralized_internet_system.md

 Current internet systems are efficient (controlled) centralized systems, they can be hacked easily (are hacked) and are not private.
 They are positioned left on this curve.
 On the curve of life you would find the current internet at the left side.

-## The ThreeFold decentralized “Internet” & “IT” system is sustainable. {#the-threefold-decentralized-“internet”-&-“it”-system-is-sustainable}
+## The ThreeFold decentralized “Internet” & “IT” system is sustainable.

 Everything is a balance between efficiency and resilience (see above).
 In our current society, the focus is too much on efficiency which has lead to too centralized systems.
 Centralized systems are too fragile (boom-bust cycles) and can lead to abuse as well (we became a product in centralized data management systems e.g. Facebook, ...).